Charlie Macnamara - Technical Writer and Developer

 Before baking, gather:

-• Sharp blade or lame for scoring
+• Blade or lame

-• Peel or board for transferring dough
+• Peel or board

 • Heat-resistant gloves

-• Spray bottle filled with water.
+• Spray bottle of water

-• Kettle with freshly boiled water
+• Kettle with boiling water

 Scoring